jhassell/thejsway/manuscript/chapter03.md

 ![Example flow diagram](images/chapter03-01.png)

 This example shows how essential indentation is for understanding a program's flow.
-There is no limit to the possible depth of condition nesting, but too many will affect program visibility.
+There is no limit to the possible depth of condition nesting, but too many conditional levels will affect program visibility.

-A particular case happens when the only statement in a `else` block is an `if`.
+A particular case happens when the only statement in an `else` block is an `if`.
 In that case, you can write this `else` on the same line as the `if` and without braces.
 Here's a more concise way to write our example program.

 ```js
 const number = Number(prompt("Enter a number:"));